-The Gifted and Talented Education (GATE) program provides unique education opportunities for students who have been identified as gifted and talented.
+The Gifted and Talented Education (GATE) program provides unique educational opportunities for students who have been identified as gifted and talented.
 GATE students at Westlake are clustered into classes by grade-level, facilitating differentiated instruction and dynamic interaction among students.
 Focus is placed on the development of critical thinking skills and problem solving activities.
 Westlake students are able to participate in once a month GATE lunch bunches, which exposes students to a variety learning experiences with depth and complexity.
 In addition, students can participate in Noetic Math, a nationwide math competition that develops students' problem-solving skills, encourages their interest in math, and inspires them to excel in math.

-Westlake holds GATE parent meetings three times per school year.
+Westlake holds a GATE parents meeting once a year in September.
 Additionally, CVUSD has a GATE District Advisory Committee that meets once a month to discuss program goals and needs.
 A parent representative from Westlake attends these meetings and brings back information to share with parents.
-Westlake also has a teacher, Mrs. Jennifer Barber - 3rd grade, who serves as GATE coordinator, who attends monthly meetings, shares information with the staff, and helps coordinate the GATE parent meetings.
+Westlake also has a teacher, Mrs. Jennifer Barber - 3rd grade, who serves as our GATE facilitator, who attends monthly meetings, shares information with the staff, helps coordinate the GATE lunch bunches, and the parents meetings.

 Elementary Program Happenings

 Students are encouraged to participate in optional activities provided by the school, district (Fun Fridays), and local colleges and/or community events:

 "Solve It Day" sponsored by the District at different school locations.

 "Invention Convention" is a STEAM focused district program open to ALL students in 3rd - 5th grade.

 Noetic Math Challenge - April 10, 2024 - 2:45 in the MPR